Shakib Al Hasan: Post-captaincy (2011–2017)

 Bangladesh's first series under new leadership was against the West Indies in October 2011.
 Relieved of the captaincy, Shakib was Bangladesh's leading wicket-taker in both the ODI and Test series, his bowling was backed up by 168 runs in the two Tests (of the Bangladesh players, only Tamim Iqbal scored more), and 79 from two innings in the ODIs.
 Bangladesh lost both series.
 Following this, Shakib was Bangladesh's top run-scorer and wicket-taker in the home Test series against Pakistan in December 2011.
 In the second Test of the series, he became Bangladesh's first player to score a century (his highest score, 144) and take five wickets in an innings in the same Test.
 After the series he moved to first place in the ICC's ranking of Test all-rounders.

 In the home series against West Indies in late 2012, he became the 2nd Bangladeshi to both take 100 Test wickets, making him the leading wicket-taker in Tests for Bangladesh, and to complete the 1000 run / 100 wicket double.
 However, he got ruled out of the ODI and T20 series due to a shin injury.

 Shakib got ruled out of the Sri Lanka tour in March due to a calf muscle injury.
-He had a successful operation on the right leg at a private hospital in Sydney, Australia.
+He had a successful operation on the right leg at a private hospital in Sydney.
 He would be on rest for one month since his operation.

 In 2nd Test match of Zimbabwe tour of Bangladesh 2014 Shakib became only the fourth player in Test history after Alan Davidson (1960), Ian Botham (1980) and Imran Khan (1983) to score a hundred and take 10 wickets in the same match.

 On 7 December 2014, Shakib became no. 1 T20 all-rounder.

 In 2015, Shakib helped Bangladesh to their most successful year in cricket.
-Following their success in the 2015 Cricket World Cup (where after batting in the first match at 2015 Cricket World Cup, he had a total of 4,040 runs in ODI matches and became the first Bangladeshi cricketer to score 4,000 runs in ODIs), he also helped the team to a whitewash of Pakistan and series win against India and South Africa.
+Following their success in the 2015 Cricket World Cup (where after batting in the first match at the 2015 Cricket World Cup, he had a total of 4,040 runs in ODI matches and became the first Bangladeshi cricketer to score 4,000 runs in ODIs), he also helped the team to a whitewash of Pakistan and series win against India and South Africa.
 On 12 June, he captured his 100th Test wicket at home on the third day of the one-off Test match against India.
 On 15 July, he took his 200th wicket of his ODI career by taking the wicket of Hashim Amla in the final ODI of the ODI series becoming the fastest, youngest and the only seventh cricketer to 4,000 runs and 200 wickets double in ODIs (in 156 matches).

 On 26 September 2016, with the wicket of Shabir Noori during the first ODI against Afghanistan, Shakib became Bangladesh's leading wicket-taker in ODIs as well as in all formats at that time.

 On 22 October 2016, with the wicket of Joe Root, Shakib became the first Bangladeshi to have bagged 150 Test scalps.